DigitalFuturesAda/Battleships/README.md

-# Advanced Programming 2 - Battleshi
+# Advanced Programming 2 - Battleships

 Play the game - **https://replit.com/@B3GHU8/Battleships-Final-Prod** - you have to fork it, for some reason the output isn't shown on replit's fancy (and useless) showcase screen